-Pathway Completion (HS) measures the percentage of 12th-grade students completing an advanced academic, career/technical (CTAE), fine arts, or world language pathway.
-In order to meet this indicator, students must complete one or more of the state's defined pathways, which are State Board of Educationapproved and calculated consistently at the state level.
-Students completing a CTAE pathway in a highdemand area, as determined by the Georgia Department of Education in conjunction with business and industry partners, will count 1.5 times towards this indicator.
-This will incentivize schools and districts to offer high-demand CTAE pathways in support of Georgia's workforce development efforts.
-The maximum score possible for this indicator will be 100.
+Pathway Completion (HS) measures the percentage of graduates completing an advanced academic, career/technical (CTAE), fine arts, or world language pathway.
 Georgia's Career Clusters allow students to choose an area of interest in high school from 17 clusters, which include multiple career pathways.
 The aim of the program is to show students the relevance of what they're learning in the classroom, whether they want to attend a two-year college, a four-year university or go straight into the world of work.
-Additionally, the GaDOE has developed a process to provide LEAs with the flexibility to have their custom-developed pathways approved by the State Board of Education, consistent with flexibility provided in state law.
-In order for a locally developed pathway to be included in this indicator, an LEA must complete the state approval process (which includes participation from business and industry, trade organizations, and post-secondary institutions) and must have the pathway approved by the State Board of Education.
-Upon SBOE approval, the pathway becomes available to all LEAs, ensuring that the indicator is comparable statewide.
-Completion of all pathways included within this indicator is calculated at the state level.
+Additionally, the GaDOE has developed a process to provide local school districts with the flexibility to have their custom-developed pathways approved by the State Board of Education, consistent with flexibility provided in state law.
 Castellano, Sundell, Overman, Richardson, & Stone (2014) found that completion of a rigorous career pathway could be a viable mechanism for increasing high school engagement and achievement and support the transition to college and careers.
 A high-quality career, technical, and agricultural education (CTAE) program addresses the goal of college and career readiness while ensuring coursework is aligned to academic standards and postsecondary expectations (Brand, Valant, & Browning, 2013).
-Current state data support the relationship between pathway completion and high school graduation.
-In 2016, 94.8 percent of students who completed a CTAE pathway graduated within four years of entering high school.
-For fine arts pathway completers, that percentage is 96.5%.
-For world language pathway completers, it is 98.8% and for advanced academic pathway completers, it is 99.1%.

-College and Career Readiness (HS) is a lagging indicator and measures the percentage of 12th-grade students who have demonstrated college and career readiness through at least one of the following: entering the Technical College System of Georgia (TCSG) or the University System of Georgia (USG) without needing remediation; achieving a defined readiness score on the ACT (22+ composite), SAT (480+ on Evidence-Based Reading and Writing and 530+ on Math), two or more AP exams (3+), or two or more IB exams (4+); passing an end of pathway assessment (EOPA) (nationally recognized industry credential); or completing a work-based learning experience (in a field related to at least one course in the same pathway of study), or demonstrating military readiness on the ASVAB.
-Work-based learning experiences must adhere to the state-adopted standards and guidance.
-Trainings are made available to work-based learning coordinators in order to ensure a standard of quality across the state.
+College and Career Readiness (HS) is a lagging indicator and measures the percentage of graduates who have demonstrated college and career readiness through at least one of the following: entering the

+Technical College System of Georgia (TCSG) or the University System of Georgia (USG) without needing remediation; achieving a defined readiness score on the ACT (22+ composite), SAT (480+ on Evidence-Based Reading and Writing and 530+ on Math), two or more AP exams (3+), or two or more IB exams (4+); passing an end of pathway assessment (EOPA) (nationally recognized industry credential); or completing a work-based learning experience (in a field related to at least one course in the same pathway of study).
 Georgia may include additional methods of demonstrating readiness as they become available.
 The state is currently exploring including ACCUPLACER results in this indicator.
 Research supports that performance on national SAT and ACT exams are a good indicator of college and career readiness (College Board, 2012; ACT, 2016).
 Additional research supports that students scoring 3 or higher on an Advanced Placement (AP) exam or 4 or higher on International Baccalaureate (IB) exams are more likely to graduate from college (Nagaoka, Roderick, & Coca, 2009; Dougherty, Mellor & Juan, 2006).
 Attainment of an industry-recognized credential has improved outcomes for students, including higher earnings (NRCCTE, 2017; DOL, 2014).
 High-quality work-based learning programs can also have positive outcomes for students (Alfeld, 2015; Gramlick, Crane, Peterson, & Stenhjem, 2003).